-Throughout this course the student will learn the general concept of database driven Web Design.
-This course enables individuals to create websites which can display, insert, update, and delete data from a database.
-It provides foundational material on Web concepts, relational database principles, SQL and HTML.
+Throughout this course the student will learn the general concept of Database driven Web Design.
+This course enables individuals to create Web sites that can display, insert, update, and delete data from a database.
+It provides foundational material on Web concepts, relational database principles, SQL, and HTML.
 Prerequisite: CS 225.